Tuesday, February 28, 2012

 d'oh!

-For better or worse, the Frasers never packed up the truck and moved to Beverley.
-I suppose we can take some small consolation in the fact that Pete (1876-1955) is still being mentioned in his town's newspaper 57 years after his death.
+I suppose we can take some small consolation in the fact that Pete (1876-1955) was still being mentioned in his town's newspaper 57 years after his death.